DanielKng/YeelightControl/build_issues.md

 2. ✅ Type conversion between `DeviceState` and `Core_DeviceState`
 3. ✅ Protocol conformance for all manager classes
 4. ✅ Proper implementation of nonisolated properties and methods
+5. ✅ Circular dependencies in UI module imports

 ## Next Steps

-1. **UI Module**: Now that the Core module is fixed, we can focus on the UI module issues.
+1. **UI Module**: Continue fixing the UI module issues.
 2. **Testing**: Thoroughly test the application to ensure all functionality works as expected.
 3. **Code Cleanup**: Remove any remaining debug code or temporary workarounds.
 4. **Documentation**: Update documentation to reflect the changes made.